-The Administering Authority for the Fund is the London Pensions Fund Authority.
-The LPFA Board oversees the management of the Fund whilst the day to day fund administration is undertaken by a number of teams within the administering authority.
+The Administering Authority for the Fund is the LPFA.
+The LPFA Board oversees the management of the Fund whilst the day to day fund administration and investment management is undertaken by LLP.
 Where appropriate some functions are delegated to the Fund's professional advisers.